 Boost Your Signal

 Signal boosting and external antennas are a new area for us in our journey to have the best internet service.
 After adding a Verizon hotspot to our arsenal, we purchased a cheap omnidirectional antenna (see below) to direct some of our signal to our device and we have found it to be effective at adding 1-2 bars of service when aimed properly.

-We are in the planning process of using a different antenna attached to a mast that we can raise and lower to achieve better signal in areas that line-of-site might be hindered.
+We are in the planning process of using a different antenna attached to a mast that we can raise and lower to achieve better signal in areas where line-of-site might be hindered.
 We will update this page when we have developed that solution fully.